khushanpoptani/Face_Detection/README.md

 ## Usage

+This is a raw code and can be used any where with some modification and changes.
 Face detection is a computer vision task that involves locating and identifying faces in images or video.
 It has various practical applications across different domains.
 Here are some common uses of face detection:

 1. **Biometric Security:**
    - **Facial Recognition:** Face detection is a crucial component in facial recognition systems.
 It helps identify and verify individuals based on their facial features.
 This is widely used in security systems, access control, and authentication processes.